RainerAas/image-gallery-api/README.md

 **Note: you need to have Node.js installed on your machine.**

-Start by cloning the project to your own machine and then install the packages by using npm.
+Start by cloning the project to your own machine.

+Now open command line and navigate inside the cloned project.

+Finally, install the packages by using npm.

 ```bash
   npm install